Martyrs of La Rioja: Carlos de Dios Murias

 He tended to the poor in La Rioja and had a passion for being able to help them and the underprivileged people living in La Rioja.
 He was stationed together with the French priest Gabriel Longueville in a small parish church.
 Jorge Rafael Videla soon launched a coup and managed to gain control over the nation leading to increased violence and religious persecution.
 Murias's patron and mentor Angelelli was an outspoken critic of the regime as was Murias to a lesser extent.
 But Murias soon attracted the attention of the authorities with an intelligence officer stationed at their air base monitoring his homilies and those of Loungeville.
 In Easter week in 1976 he had been summoned at midnight to the Chamical air base (under the direction of General Luciano Benjamín Menéndez) where he was questioned for four hours.
 One of the soldiers told Murias that the Catholic Church "is not a Church we believe in".
 On 18 July 1976 he presided over a Mass at the chapel in the Santa Barbara church and said to his congregation: "Please, brothers, pray for us, we've been threatened and they're looking for us".
 This was when Angelelli began to fear for Murias and had instructed him to go to Rome so he would be safe.
 Murias promised the bishop that he would do so in September but he decided to remain in La Rioja so as to help defend the rights of farmhands who claimed parcels of land from radicalized landowners who were part of a corrupt movement.

 In the evening on 18 July soldiers came to their apartment at the back of the parochial residence in a truck and van and kidnapped the pair to be taken to an air force base in Chamical.
 But the soldiers arrived for Murias and not Longueville; the Frenchman refused to allow Murias to be taken alone and so decided to be taken with him as a captive.
 He and Longueville were both tortured and shot dead with their mutilated bodies dumped in the middle of a field where workers discovered them on 20 July on Route 38.
 Murias was found with both eyes gouged out and his hands cut off while both men were found with plastic over their mouths and Longueville in handcuffs.

-Bishop Angelelli celebrated over the dual funeral of Murias and Longueville.
+Bishop Angelelli celebrated the dual funeral of Murias and Longueville.